-1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+1 Detailed description of learning outcomes and information about the assessment procedure are available at the Learning Outcomes Assessment section of LU website.

 DIVERSITY:

 A diverse classroom is a better classroom.
 Sharing our experiences and our ideas contribute to our better understanding of the material.
 I will be committed to ensuring that all students receive the attention needed to grasp the key accounting concepts for this class.
 To that end, all questions relating to the course material will be answered in a timely fashion.